mattwelson/mattwelson.com/src/pages/about/index.md

 ### My day job

-I specialise in ASP .NET MVC, building web applications for a Dunedin based finance company, where I've been working since November 2013.
+I specialise in ASP .NET MVC, building web applications for a Dunedin-based finance company, where I've been working since November 2013.
 I graduated with a BSc in Computer Science and Psychology, and a BA in Philosophy.
 Over the years I've grown to love all things frontend, particularly JavaScript - though I did go through a "I don't need JavaScript, CSS is life!" phase.

 ### Shout out to my wife